abhijay94/Motorcade-Mod/README.md

 # Motorcade-Mod
-Motorcade mod for GTA-V based on Rage Hook Plugin
+A Motorcade mod for GTA-V based on Rage Hook Plugin.
+Creates a separate storyline to create an escort mission.